EEN421/EEN421.github.io/_posts/PowerShell_Stuff.md

-# Introduction & Use Case: 🧰Audit Readiness Without the Burnout – The PowerShell Toolbox You Didn’t Know You Needed
+# 🧰Audit Readiness Without the Burnout – The PowerShell Toolbox You Didn’t Know You Needed
 Let’s be honest — nobody looks forward to audit season.
 Between spreadsheets, evidence collection, screenshots of portal settings, and the dreaded “please export that to CSV,” most security teams burn entire weekends chasing compliance data that PowerShell could have gathered in minutes.